Just when you thought Mexico couldn’t give any more than amazing beaches, great food, friendly people and even beloved all-inclusive resorts. It does.

 This small island on the waters of the Xochimilco hides in the southern reaches of Mexico City.
 It’s surrounded by an urban nature park, so there’s less of the skyscrapers and taco stands, more of the grassy banks and woodlands.

 The real attraction is the haunting array of toy dolls that are found across the island.
 They were placed there by the former owner, Don Julian Santana Barrera, who thought they’d chase away the spirit of a girl who drowned on the spot.
 Pretty spooky stuff!

-Beware: The place is incredibly hard to get to because it requires a permission from the son of the owner.
-Lots of trajineras (boats) in Xochimilco will promise you they’ll take you there, but in reality they take you to the fake replica of the island on the standard route.
+Beware: The place is incredibly hard to get to because it requires permission from the son of the owner.
+Lots of trajineras (boats) in Xochimilco will promise you they’ll take you there, but in reality, they take you to the fake replica of the island on the standard route.

 7. Calakmul Ruins

 Move over Chichen Itza, the ruins of Calakmul reveal what was once the great capital of the so-called Kingdom of the Snake.
 It’s one of the best off the beaten path Mexico adventures one can take to feel like Indiana Jones.

 Back when the Mayan civilization was at its height, this conglomeration of nearly 7,000 ruins reigned supreme over a whopping 50,000 people or more.
 Dating back to 400AD, it’s an obvious UNESCO World Heritage Site and contains a pyramid that’s thought to be the largest ever built by the Maya.

 Unlike at the famous Chichen Itza you can climb every single structure (and there are a LOT) at Calakmul.
 Keep in mind that it takes an hour to get there from town to inside the jungle.

 When in Chiapas everyone heads to Palenque and San Cristobal de las Casas, but skips Tuxtla and its surrounding natural beauty.